fabiov4177/about-me/README.md

 ## _Fabio Velasquez_
 **fabiov4177@hstat.org**
 **High School of Telecommunications Arts and Technology**
+---
 I live in Brooklyn, New York
 I like to play sports such as
-Basketball
+- Basketball
-Football
+- Football
-Baseball
+- Baseball
-and Track
+- Track
 My Schedule is:
 1. Software
 2. Gym